TPackT/InventoryAppFE/README.md

 # InventoryAppFE
-FE written in React for the BE API (will be done within the next 7 days)
+Frontend application written in React for the backend API (will be done within the next 7 days)